-3.1.
-Unemployment and Inflation Dynamics
+2.1 Unemployment and Inflation Dynamics

-If the natural rates of interest and unemployment were constant, ordinary least squares (OLS) estimation of the parameters of the IS and Phillips curve equations would yield consistent estimates of these equations.
-However, if the natural rates change over time and are unobserved by the econometrician, the assumption of constant natural rates introduces mismeasurement in the right-hand-side variables, thereby potentially biasing all parameter estimates.
+If the natural rates of interest and unemployment were constant, OLS estimation of the parameters of the IS and Phillips curve equations would yield consistent estimates of these equations.
+However, if the natural rates change over time and are unobserved by the econometrician, the assumption of constant natural rates introduces mismeasurement in the right-hand-side variables, potentially biasing all parameter estimates.
 To mitigate these effects, I estimate the IS curve and Phillips curve equations using rolling regressions in which each sample contains only 15 years of data.
-In addition, I proxy the true time-varying natural rate of unemployment with the estimates made by the Congressional Budget Office (CBO).
-Given the sample of data for the 1950-2003 period, I can thus run 156 regressions.
-I take as the model parameter estimate the median estimates from this set of 156 estimates.
+In addition,